ST0002

 Level: F.4 – F.6

-HKDSE Related Subject(s): Biology and ChemistryChemistry lies at the heart of the very finest food available and the science of cooking has recently moved from the playground of a few chiefs into the realm of serious scientific endeavour.
-The application of chemistry and other sciences to restaurant and domestic cooking revolutionised the dining experience and also led to new enjoyment and appreciation of food.
-In this talk, we will cover some applications of chemical and physical techniques in restaurant kitchens to produce novel textures and flavor combinations. |
+HKDSE Related Subject(s): Biology and ChemistryChemistry lies at the heart of the very finest food available, and the science of cooking has recently moved from the playground of a few chiefs into the realm of serious scientific endeavour.
+Applying chemistry and other sciences to restaurant and domestic cooking revolutionised the dining experience and led to new enjoyment and appreciation of food.
+In this talk, we will cover some applications of chemical and physical techniques in restaurant kitchens to produce novel textures and flavour combinations. |

-ST0177 New
+ST0177

 Bending the Laws of Nature: From Microscopy to Nanoscopy By Department of Chemistry